mavlink/mavlink-devguide/en/services/camera.md

 `CAMERA_INFORMATION.flags` provides information about camera capabilities.
 It contains a bitmap of [CAMERA_CAP_FLAGS](../messages/common.md#CAMERA_CAP_FLAGS) values that tell the GCS if the camera supports still image capture, video capture, or video streaming, and if it needs to be in a certain mode for capture, etc.

+> [!TIP]
-> **Tip** Camera identification must be carried out before all other camera operations!
+> Camera identification must be carried out before all other camera operations!

 The first time a heartbeat is received from a new camera component ([HEARTBEAT.type=MAV_TYPE_CAMERA](../messages/common.md#MAV_TYPE_CAMERA)), the GCS should send it a [MAV_CMD_REQUEST_MESSAGE](../messages/common.md#MAV_CMD_REQUEST_MESSAGE) message asking for [CAMERA_INFORMATION](../messages/common.md#CAMERA_INFORMATION) (message id 259).
 The camera will then respond with the a [COMMAND_ACK](../messages/common.md#COMMAND_ACK) message containing a result.